Why are quadratic normal volatility models analytically tractable?

 To see this, consider a QNV process $X$ with a polynomial of the form $P(z) = ez^2/L + e_2 z+ e L$ and $x_0 > L$ for some $L > 0$ and $e,e_2 \in \R$.
 Consider further a down-and-in barrier option with barrier $L$ and terminal payoff $h(X_T/L)$ if the barrier is hit by $X$.
-For a semi-static hedge, at time zero one buys two positions of European claims, the first paying off $h\left({X_T}/{L}\right) \1_{\{X_T \leq L\}}$ and the second paying off $h\left({L}/{X_T}\right) {X_T}/{L} \1_{\left\{X_T < L\right\}}$.
+For a semistatic hedge, at time zero one buys two positions of European claims, the first paying off $h\left({X_T}/{L}\right) \1_{\{X_T \leq L\}}$ and the second paying off $h\left({L}/{X_T}\right) {X_T}/{L} \1_{\left\{X_T < L\right\}}$.
 If the barrier is not hit, both positions have zero price at time $T$.
 If the barrier is hit, however, one sells the second position and buys instead a third position paying off $h\left({X_T}/{L}\right) \1_{\{X_T > L\}}$.
 The equality in \eqref{E_zr_sym_ind} guarantees that these two positions have the same price at the hitting time of the barrier.
-This strategy is semi-static as it only requires trading at maximally two points of time.
+This strategy is semistatic as it requires trading only at maximally two points of time.

-Proposition~\ref{P complexsymmetry}, in particular, contains the well-known case of geometric Brownian motion ($e=0$), where semi-static hedging is always possible.
-It is an open question to determine more general symmetries than the one of Proposition~\ref{P complexsymmetry}.
-One difficulty here arises from the lack of equivalence of the two measures $\Q$ and $\widehat{\Q}$.
-However, it is clear that adding an independent change of time to the dynamics of $X$ preserves any existing such symmetry.
+Proposition~\ref{P complexsymmetry}, in particular, contains the well-known case of geometric Brownian motion ($e=0$), where semistatic hedging is always possible.
+It is an open question to determine more general symmetries than that of Proposition~\ref{P complexsymmetry}.
+One difficulty arises here from the lack of equivalence of the two measures $\Q$ and $\widehat{\Q}$.
+However, adding an independent change of time to the dynamics of $X$ preserves any existing such symmetry.

 \end{remark}